Register New Items

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
 In Business Central, a bill of material can be either an assembly BOM or a production BOM, depending on its use.
 For more information, see Work with Bills of Material.

 Items that you offer to your customers but you do not want manage in your system until you start selling them can be set up as catalogue items.
-Catalogue items are not to be mistaken with regular items of type Non-Inventory.
+Catalogue items are not to be mistaken with regular items of type Non-Stock.
 For more information, see Work with Catalogue Items.

 If item templates exist for different item types, then a page appears when you create a new item card from where you can select an appropriate template.
 If only one item template exists, then new item cards always use that template.